• White Papers

 Withdrawal Resistances of ASSY Screws at Various Angles to the Grain

-Discover the secret to accurately calculating withdrawal resistance in mass timber connections with MTC’s ASSY self-tapping screws (STS).
+Discover the secret to accurately calculating withdrawal resistance in mass timber connections with MTC Solutions’ ASSY self-tapping screws (STSs).
 Our comprehensive technical paper delves into the theory, reduction factors, and practical guidance for calculating withdrawal resistance in STS installations.
-Design engineers often encounter uncertainties surrounding the use of the end-grain adjustment factor, Ceg, and angle-to-grain reduction factor, Rα.
-Addressing this lack of clarity, our paper provides valuable insights on applying both factors in end-grain applications, including Glulam beams, columns, and CLT panels.
+Design engineers often encounter uncertainties surrounding the use of the end-grain adjustment factor, Ceg, and the angle-to-grain reduction factor, Rα.
+Addressing this lack of clarity, our paper provides valuable insights on applying both factors in end-grain applications, including glulam beams and columns, as well as CLT panels.

-One common question from engineers is whether both reduction and adjustment factors should be applied.
-Our paper clarifies that both Ceg and Rα factors are crucial in ensuring accurate withdrawal resistance calculations.
-While the NDS-2018 Ceg factor covers parallel and perpendicular-to-grain applications, it falls short when STS are installed at varying angles to the grain.
-To bridge this gap, MTC Solutions’ Structural Screw Catalog offers the angle-to-grain reduction factor Rα, designed to address withdrawal applications across a full range of values from 0° to 90°.
+One common question from engineers is whether both the reduction and adjustment factors should be applied.
+Our paper clarifies that both the Ceg and Rα factors are crucial in ensuring accurate withdrawal resistance calculations.
+While the Ceg factor provided in NDS 2018 covers parallel- and perpendicular-to-grain applications, it falls short when STSs are installed at varying angles to the grain.
+To bridge this gap, the MTC Solutions Structural Screw Catalog offers an angle-to-grain reduction factor, Rα, designed to address withdrawal applications across a full range of values from 0° to 90°.

-Here you’ll find practical examples that showcase the application of adjustment and reduction factors, which can help when interpreting code provisions intended for lag screws in the design of STS connections in withdrawal.
+You’ll also find practical examples that showcase the application of these two factors, which can help with the interpretation of code provisions intended for lag screws in the design of connections with STSs in withdrawal.

 Stay informed with MTC Newsletter